Executions in Pakistan: Is ISIS targeting China?

 Most obviously, CPEC is proving to be an irritant to both India-Pakistan and Sino-Indian relations by reinforcing New Delhi's perception of Sino-Pakistan ties as a geopolitical maneuver to constrain it and CPEC's traversing of disputed territory in Kashmir and Gilgit-Baltistan.

-Within Pakistan there is also growing domestic political disquiet about the siting of core CPEC projects in Punjab and Sindh, suggesting the corridor will primarily benefit the political and economic elites in these provinces at the expense of the rest of the country.

-Indeed, some members of Pakistan's parliament have gone as far to suggest that CPEC is "another East India Company in the offing" that will submit the country's national interests to those of Beijing.
+Within Pakistan there is also growing domestic political disquiet.
+Some members of Pakistan's parliament have gone as far to suggest that CPEC is "another East India Company is in the offing" that will submit the country's national interests to those of Beijing.

 Finally, as the reported killing of the two Chinese nationals demonstrates, can China ultimately rely on the security forces of local partners such as Pakistan to protect its interests?
 Indeed, these killings come despite the Pakistani military's commitment to secure CPEC with a "Special Security Division" and in "revenge" for military operations against the ISIS-aligned Lashkar-e-Jhangvi al-alami.